simonmichael/hledger/hledger/doc/commands.m4.md

 ```

 ## help
-Show one of the hledger manuals.
+Show any of the hledger manuals.

 The `help` command displays any of the main [hledger man pages](/docs.html).
 (Unlike `hledger --help`, which displays only the hledger man page.)